ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 *Data call sent to ICES in time*
 New data submitted by Josefin 31/08

 We have completed those files now, please use the attached.
-And I apologise for the inconvenience.
 The info below has been added to the meta data tabs.

 Annex 2: No data with high enough quality in the end, so this file is essentially the same as the one submitted before.
 Annex 4: Commercial landings for 2019 for inland and east.